Industry overview

 Listing-lifecycle tracking complexity

-Understanding true time-on-lot and true sale price requires tracking listings across their full lifecycle — first-seen date, price-change events, relisted flags, sold signals.
+Understanding true time-on-lot and true sale price requires tracking listings across their full lifecycle.
+First-seen date, price-change events, relisted flags, sold signals.
 This requires structured state tracking at scale, not just periodic snapshots.

 Spec and variant normalization

-Listings describe the same vehicle differently across platforms — different variant naming, different feature mentions, different spec disclosures.
+Listings describe the same vehicle differently across platforms.
+Different variant naming, different feature mentions, different spec disclosures.
 Building a like-for-like comp set requires structured normalization of specs and variants, not simple text matching.

 Dealer identity correlation